 In timetrialling people are often quick to blame the conditions or have other excuses ready to pin disappointing performance on.
 How often do you hear/see people commenting ‘the wind was too strong/weak’ or ‘the wind wasn’t in the right direction’ or ‘it was too hot/cold/busy/quiet’ or ‘I have been ill/didn’t sleep well/…fill in the blanks’.
 Part of what I like about time trialling is the honesty of it.
 It is you and your bike against the clock and the elements.
 Your result is your best on the day.
 Of course, there are situations where someone who starts say one hour before you may have slightly better conditions, but such is life and most organisers try their best to allow for women to be scheduled in one ‘block’ (which also helps the social side of things) or for the best male contenders to be scheduled not too far apart.

 Now, I won’t claim to have never fallen foul of this kind of behaviour.
 I’m sure there have been times where I have cursed the conditions.
-And come September, I know that without a favourable wind for at least part of my LEJOG route, I shouldn’t event start as I will stand little chance to beat Lynne Biddulph’s current record.
-The record may have stood for nearly 15 years now, but that is not just through lack of trying; Lynne is a phenomenal rider and that record won’t be easy to break without at least a little help from the weather gods.
+And come July/September, I know that without a favourable wind for at least part of my LEJOG route, I shouldn’t even start as I will stand little chance to beat Lynne Biddulph’s current record.
+The record may have stood since 2002, but that is not just through lack of trying; Lynne is a phenomenal rider and that record won’t be easy to break without at least a little help from the weather gods.

 Get your order in now and ‘be the egg’! (follow link below to place your order)